Septic Tank Inspections

 - Once on-site, our inspectors will spend a maximum of 30 minutes trying to locate the septic tank.
 If we are unable to locate the tank, or if we locate it but the tank is more than two feet deep in the ground, or if the tank is under something that prevents us from getting to the tank, there will be a service charge.
 We only dig up to two feet to the lid of the tank.

-- Once we have the septic tank open, we will pump the tank if requested at the time of the appointment and make notes on the tank condition and components of the septic tank.
+- Once we have the septic tank open, we will pump the tank and make notes on the tank condition and components of the septic tank.
 Also, the field lines will be probed to make note of saturation.

 - If a system fails, it is our way of protecting the person paying for our inspections from buying or selling a home that needs costly septic tank work.